Access Token

 • Use BFF (Backend For Frontend) pattern

-• Use HttpOnly cookies set from server
+• HttpOnly cookies set from server

-• Storing in localStorage or sessionStorage
+• Store in localStorage or sessionStorage

-• Storing in JavaScript variables
+• Store in JavaScript variables

-Mobile Application
+Mobile Applications

 • iOS: Keychain Services